 This pressure is Not assessed but evidence is presented where available.
-The following review discusses impacts at higher concentrations than the pressure benchmark.

 In Hediste diversicolor the acute toxicity is dependent on the rate of uptake of the metal, since this determines the speed with which the lethal dose is built up.
 The rate of intake is important because this determines whether the organism's detoxification mechanisms can regulate internal concentrations.
 The resistance of Hediste diversicolor is thought to be dependent on a complexing system which detoxifies the metal and stores it in the epidermis and nephridia (Bryan & Hummerstone, 1971; McLusky et al. 1986).